-- 47. On finding game a dog shall follow up scent and flush the game, immediately remaining steady by standing, sitting or dropping, and the flushed game must be shot at, if possible.
+- 46. On finding game a dog shall follow up scent and flush the game, immediately remaining steady by standing, sitting or dropping, and the flushed game must be shot at, if possible.
 A dog may push game until it leaves cover but should on reaching open ground remain steady.
-Dogs must display steadiness to game and shot before being sent to retrieve. - 48.
-A dog shall be deemed to be chasing if when it breaks it continues to chase against the orders of its handler. - 49.
-Every competing dog must be shot over and retrieve before it can gain a prize or Certificate of Merit, Diploma of Merit or Qualifying Certificate, and must satisfy the Judge that it is not gun-shy.
-These certificates may only be awarded to dogs in actual competition. - 50.
-For the purpose of proving a dog's ability to perform any aspect of its work, a Judge may call up any other dog as a new brace mate, whether or not such dog is still in competition. - 51. (a) A dog will not be penalised for pointing game, providing that it subsequently pushes out the game. - (b) No competitor will have more than two (2) cartridges in his gun at any time during a Trial. - (c) Only the handlers or appointed gun Stewards are permitted to shoot over the dogs during the running of the Trial. - (d) Spaniels and Retrievers are not expected to back, but must be penalised for stealing. - (e) A dog catching game before it has been shot at, shall lose points according to the seriousness of the offence. - (f) Dogs that fail to go out to retrieve after being ordered or directed shall be eliminated. - (g) Dogs that fail to pick up fallen game that they have located shall be eliminated. - (h) Dogs that fail to locate fallen game shall be penalised under major fault.
+Dogs must display steadiness to game and shot before being sent to retrieve. - 47.
+A dog shall be deemed to be chasing if when it breaks it continues to chase against the orders of its handler. - 48.
+Every competing dog must be shot over and retrieve before it can gain a prize or Certificate of Merit, Diploma of Merit or Qualifying Certificate, and must satisfy the Judge that it is not gunshy.
+These certificates may only be awarded to dogs in actual competition. - 49.
+For the purpose of proving a dog's ability to perform any aspect of its work, a Judge may call up any other dog as a new brace mate, whether or not such dog is still in competition. - 50. (a) A dog will not be penalised for pointing game, providing that it subsequently pushes out the game. - (b) No competitor will have more than two (2) cartridges in his gun at any time during a Trial. - (c) Only the handlers or appointed gun Stewards are permitted to shoot over the dogs during the running of the Trial. - (d) Spaniels and Retrievers are not expected to back, but must be penalised for stealing. - (e) A dog catching game before it has been shot at, may lose points according to the seriousness of the offence.
+Discretion should be used especially where non-indigenous game birds are used.

+- (f) Dogs that fail to go out to retrieve after being ordered or directed shall be eliminated. - (g) Dogs that fail to pick up fallen game that they have located shall be eliminated. - (h) Dogs that fail to locate fallen game shall be penalised under major fault.

-52. "Grounds for Elimination"
+51. "Grounds for Elimination"